fwd/nano-docs/source/pow.md

 ## Free API Key

-API keys offer more stable responses and and 10 Free PoW / Minute instead of 5.
+API keys offer more stable API response, and 10 Free PoW / Minute instead of 5.

-To get a key visit: https://pow.nano.to - and click 'Free API Key' in top right.
+Visit: https://pow.nano.to - and click 'Free API Key' in top right.

 **Usage:**
 ```